National Cemetery proposal (1945-1958)

-Troy newspaper coverage for the proposal in 1945 exceeded even the newspaper coverage surrounding the actual creation of Oakwood Cemetery and the Earl Gardner Chapel.
-Efforts remained fairly steady into 1949, even as newspaper column inches devoted to it declined.
+Troy newspaper coverage for the proposal in 1945 exceeded even the newspaper coverage surrounding the actual creation of Oakwood Cemetery and the Earl Gardner Chapel – in the neighborhood of fifty articles, and at least one banner headline.

 The last interest shown in the proposal seems to have been in late 1958, during which time some of the people involved with it began to seek national recognition of Troy’s Samuel Wilson as “Uncle Sam.”
 In that lesser effort they were more successful, obtaining recognition from Congress in 1961 (despite the lack of direct evidence).

 Lt.
 Perry Williams Post, VFW, West Sand Lake, has renewed its efforts for the establishment of a national cemetery in Rensselaer County and has asked that such a site be called the “Uncle Sam National Cemetery,” honoring the Troy man whose name has now become synonymous with the nation.

 A resolution passed by the post calling for such action has been forwarded to the Hudson-Mohawk Counties Council and the VFW State Department.